 1) Campaign: This is where you set your campaign objective (Website clicks, Website Conversions, Page Likes… etc).

-2) Adset: This is where you specify the targeting of your ads and bids
+2) Adset(s): This is where you specify the audience targeting of your ads, specify conversion events, ad placements, and bidding.

-3) Ads: Everything ad creative related (doesn’t include targeting)
+3) Ad(s): Everything ad creative related, like images, videos, carousel, etc (doesn’t include targeting).

 Here’s an example ad and how you would name it: